Skip to content

 Properties are assessed based on their highest and best use, and for those with development potential, the assessed value will be higher than the value of the current use.
 For eligible properties, the DPRP will result in a portion of the land value being taxed at a rate 50 per cent lower than the City’s usual general purpose tax rate for light industry and business properties.

-Approximately 1,360 properties (2 MB) are eligible to benefit from the pilot program, subject to a declaration process.
+Approximately 1,360 properties PDF files (2 MB) are eligible to benefit from the pilot program, subject to a declaration process.
 Owners of eligible properties will be required to submit a declaration by March 31, 2023, attesting that their properties were occupied on October 31, 2022; that they have notified their tenants of the tax relief; and that the primary use of their properties is not one or more of the ineligible uses under the pilot program.

 In addition to the DPRP pilot, the Council has also approved the continuation of targeted five-year land assessment averaging for eligibility residential, light industrial and business properties.
 Averaging will help address volatility assessment and will benefit approximately 7,570 residential and 3,200 light industrial and business properties.